pelican-plugins/pandoc-reader/README.md

 You may display the estimated reading time using the `{{ article.reading_time }}` or `{{ page.reading_time }}` template variables.
 The unit of time will be displayed as “minute” for reading times less than or equal to one minute, or “minutes” for those greater than one minute.

-The reading time is calculated by dividing the number of words by the reading speed, which is the average number words read in a minute.
+The reading time is calculated by dividing the number of words by the reading speed, which is the average number of words read in a minute.

 The default value for reading speed is set to 200 words per minute, but may be customized by setting `READING_SPEED` to the desired words per minute value in your Pelican settings file: